San Jacinto Valley: San Jacinto

 San Jacinto has an area of 26.1 sqmi, most of it land.
 The population was 53,898 according to the 2020 census.
 It was named after Saint Hyacinth and is located at the north end of the valley.
 The city was founded in 1870, and was incorporated on April 9, 1888, making it one of the oldest cities in the county.
 The city is also home to Mt.
 San Jacinto College, a community college which has served the valley and the Inland Empire since 1965.
 The city is also planned to be the location of the eastern terminus of Mid County Parkway, a new transportation corridor in that will link to I-215 in Perris.

 Unincorporated areas

 East Hemet

 East Hemet is an unincorporated area just east of Hemet.
 Its population was 19,432 in the 2020 census.
 It contains an area of 3.2 sqmi of land.
 It is located in between Hemet and Valle Vista.

 Gilman Hot Springs

-Once a favorite vacation spot, Gilman Hot Springs is now home to the Church of Scientology Headquarters (Gold Base), Golden Era Studios and Golden Era Productions.
+Gilman Hot Springs, California was once a favorite vacation spot called Gilman Hot Springs.
+It is now home to the Church of Scientology headquarters and Golden Era Productions.